-The Cancer causing agent, carcinogen present in the cigarette smoke damages the lung tissues and prompt the growth of abnormal cancer cells in the lungs which eventually develops into a tumor.
-The tumor cells metastasize affecting the lymph nodes nearby and the other parts of the body such as the liver, bones, adrenal glands and even the brain.
+The Cancer-causing agent, a carcinogen present in cigarette smoke damages the lung tissues and prompts the growth of abnormal cancer cells in the lungs which eventually develops into a tumor.
+The tumor cells metastasize affecting the lymph nodes nearby and the other parts of the body such as the liver, bones, adrenal glands, and even the brain.

 Prevention is ‘always’ better than cure.
-Quit smoking, avoid being exposed to secondhand smoke and other carcinogens, include fruits and vegetables in your diet, reduce exposure to radon gas as well as asbestors and do regular exercise for easing out the risk of getting affected with lung cancer.
+Quit smoking, avoid being exposed to secondhand smoke and other carcinogens, including fruits and vegetables in your diet, reduce exposure to radon gas as well as asbestos, and do regular exercise for easing out the risk of getting affected with lung cancer.

-Through a close physical examination of lungs and chest the doctors will collect evidences of lung cancer.
+Through a close physical examination of the lungs and chest, the doctors will collect evidence of lung cancer.
 In most of the cases, firstly, the doctors will advise for imaging tests such as chest x-ray first for checking to see if there are any tumors.
-If any unnatural developments are observed on chest x-ray, then the doctor will recommend a CT scan to diagnose the exact size and location of the tumor.
-Apart from that an MRI scan can be administered to get more details of the organs and a PET scan to check the functions of the tissues.
+If any unnatural developments are observed on a chest x-ray, then the doctor will recommend a CT scan to diagnose the exact size and location of the tumor.
+Apart from that, an MRI scan can be administered to get more details of the organs and a PET scan to check the functions of the tissues.

 If the cancerous cells have not spread beyond the chest, then the tumors can be removed through surgical methods.

-The surgical procedure includes, Wedge resection (removes only the tumor and a edge of the healthy tissue), followed by segmental resection (removes a larger portion of the lung but not an entire lobe of the lung), Lobectomy (removes one lobe of the lung) and finally Pneumonectomy (removes an entire lung).
-In case, if the cancer has spread to the lymph nodes, then it may also be removed.
+The surgical procedure includes Wedge resection (removes only the tumor and an edge of the healthy tissue), followed by segmental resection (removes a larger portion of the lung but not an entire lobe of the lung), Lobectomy (removes one lobe of the lung) and finally Pneumonectomy (removes an entire lung).
+In case, if cancer has spread to the lymph nodes, then it may also be removed.

-Usually, the doctors recommend chemotherapy before and after the surgery depend on how much the cancer has metastasized.
-In case of advanced lung cancer, chemotherapy slows down the growth of cancer cells, ease the symptoms and prolong survival.
+Usually, the doctors recommend chemotherapy before and after the surgery depend on how much cancer has metastasized.
+In the case of advanced lung cancer, chemotherapy slows down the growth of cancer cells, eases the symptoms, and prolongs survival.
 The treatment consists of a combination of medications intravenously as well as orally.
 Mostly, it is done as a series of treatments over a period of weeks or months, with time intervals between each treatment in order to recover.

-These are new cancer treatments that aims at specific abnormalities in cancer cells.
-At present, there are three Targeted therapies that include Avastin (Bevacizumab), Tarceva (Erlotinib) and Xalkori (Crizotinib).
+These are new cancer treatments that aim at specific abnormalities in cancer cells.
+At present, there are three Targeted therapies that include Avastin (Bevacizumab), Tarceva (Erlotinib), and Xalkori (Crizotinib).

 Avastin stops the oxygen and nutrient supply to the tumor cell thus restricting its further growth.
 Usually, Avastin is administered to treat advanced and recurrent lung cancer along with chemotherapy.
 Tarceva blocks the chemicals that help the cancer cells to grow and further divide.
 Before administering Tarceva, a biopsy of the lung cancer cells needs to be done to verify if the treatment is effective for people who have specific genetic mutations.
 Also, this treatment is less effective in smokers than nonsmokers.
 Xalkoril helps to blocks the chemical which permits the tumor to grow out of control.
 Xalkori can be recommended for advanced lung cancer specifically for those who have a particular genetic mutation (this can be clarified through genetic testing).